‘Tired to the Bone': Hospitals Overwhelmed With Virus Cases

 Kansas health chief Dr. Lee Norman said a system that he likened to air traffic control for coronavirus patients is being put in place so nurses from rural hospitals can make a single call to find a larger hospital that can take their sickest patients.

-In some cases, nurses and doctors in Kansas have been spending up to eight hours looking for a large hospital with an opening.
+In some cases, nurses and doctors in Kansas have been spending up to eight hours looking for a large hospital with an opening in cities as far away as Denver, Omaha or Kansas City.

+“The problem with this is, by the time you transfer these patients out they already are very ill at that point," said Kansas nurse practitioner Perry Desbien.

+At the same time, patience is wearing thin over the lack of mask wearing that is contributing to the problem in rural areas.

 Maryland health officials similarly set up a centralized clearinghouse with information on available ICU beds so that hospitals need only make a single phone call.
 State authorities also issued an emergency order prohibiting most hospital visitors until further notice.

-This story has been edited to clarify the description of a health system in the Appalachian mountains.

 Weber reported from Austin, Texas, Rankin from Richmond, Va.
-Associated Press writers John Hanna in Topeka, Kansas; Brian Witte in Annapolis, Maryland; and Terry Wallace in Dallas also contributed.
+Associated Press writers John Hanna and Heather Hollingsworth in Kansas; Suman Naishadham in Phoenix, Brian Witte in Annapolis, Maryland; and Terry Wallace in Dallas also contributed.